taivo/yoursweeper/README.md

 # yoursweeper
-An implementation of the minesweeper game
+An implementation of the popular Minesweeper game